remix-run/remix/docs/guides/data-writes.md

 }
 ```

 Notice how we add `defaultValue` to all of our inputs.
-Remember, this is regular HTML `<form>`, so it's just normal browser/server stuff happening.
+Remember, this is regular HTML `<form>`, so it's normal browser/server stuff happening.
 We're getting the values back from the server so the user doesn't have to re-type what they had.

 You can ship this code as-is.
 The browser will handle the pending UI and interruptions for you.
 Enjoy your weekend and make it fancy on Monday.